-We’ll compare their differences in regards to bonus earning categories and spending limits shortly, but first let’s take a look at the cards’ similarities.
+We’ll compare their differences in bonus earning categories and spending limits shortly, but first, let’s take a look at the cards’ similarities.

 Neither card charges an annual fee, so that’s a positive — but both cards charge foreign transaction fees of 3%.